tyagivivek8/django-blog/README.md

 # django-blog

-Deploy to heroku and set the wnvironment variables.
+Deploy to heroku and set the environment variables.
 Refer settings.py